Xujiahui21/Soft-CHO/README.md

 ```

 ## 5G Core Network
 The simulation of 5G Core Network is based on Free5GC, an open-source project on GitHub.
 The version of Free5GC in our testbed is v3.2.1.
+It should be deployed at localhost.

 ## Benchmark
 CHO performance is composed of resource utilization and network performance.